Teaching about climate change

 Climate Change: Wildlife and Wetlands

-This 12-minute video from the U.S. Environmental Protection Agency (EPA) introduces students to climate change science and impacts on wildlife and their habitat in the United States.
+This 12-minute video (YouTube) from the U.S. Environmental Protection Agency (EPA) introduces students to climate change science and impacts on wildlife and their habitat in the United States.
 This can be used in conjunction with the Wildlife and Wetlands toolkit.

 Green Careers for a Changing Climate